-Homemade rose petal body cream made with fresh flowers, rich oils, and beautifully scented essential oil.
-A body cream that tones and smooths while plumping the skin.
+Homemade rose petal skin cream recipe that you can make with fresh flowers, rich oils, and beautifully scented essential oil.
+This is a nourishing skin cream that tones and smooths while plumping the skin.

 Roses have many skin beneficial properties and extracts from their petals are shown to be anti-inflammatory and moisturizing.
 That means that while it’s working to soothe redness, it locks moisture in making your skin appear just as smooth and soft as the rose petals themselves.
 Rose extract also works as a gentle toner, balancing your skin’s pH while leaving a lingering rosy fragrance.

-Using homemade rose water, I’m going to show you how to make your own DIY rose petal body cream.
-It’s light pink in colour, thick like a mousse, and feels incredible as you massage it in.
+Using I’m going to show you how to make your rose petal skin cream using homemade rose water and a few other ingredients.
+It’s light pink in color, thick like a mousse, and feels incredible as you massage it in.
 From start to finish it will take you about thirty minutes and can be very inexpensive to make.
-Continue on to making the lotion below and also head over here for even more lotion recipes.

 The first thing that you’ll need to do is make a batch of homemade rose water.
 It’s very easy to do and is essentially an infusion of fresh rose petals.
-You gently heat them with water and when they’ve lost their colour you strain the pink liquid from them.
-You can find the full instructions on making it over here.
+You gently heat them with water and when they’ve lost their color you strain the pink liquid from them.

 Most of the equipment you’ll need is likely already in your kitchen.
 I highly recommend you invest in the digital scale to ensure your recipe is accurate.
 I’ve included volume measurements though for if you’re not able to get a hold of one.